Nonsmooth frameworks for an extended Budyko model: Discussion

 \section{Discussion}

-In this article we have extended a class of energy balance models to include a greenhouse gas component.
-The resulting system was nonsmooth due to physical constraints and did not immediately fit into an existing analytical framework.
-However, we defined an extended system that allowed us to utilize the theory of Filippov and obtain the expected motion, in agreement with physical arguments from climate literature.
-More specifically, we proved existence and uniqueness of forward-time solutions and showed that the system was confined to the physical region with sliding on the ice-covered and ice-free boundaries.
-We showed that the extended system always escapes from the ice-covered scenario, thus supporting Kirschvink's hypothesis about carbon dioxide accumulation in a snowball scenario due to a shut down of chemical weathering processes \cite{kirschvink1992protero}.
-Using our extended system, we found that small ice-cap and large amplitude ice-cover oscillations were possible attractors of the system.
-We then applied our results to the case of Jormungand world and showed that it is possible to obtain further oscillatory dynamics between no ice cover, large ice-cover, and full ice-cover states.
+In this article we have extended a class of energy balance models to include a greenhouse gas component. {The resulting system was nonsmooth due to physical constraints on the extent of Earth's glaciation and did not immediately fit into an existing analytical framework.
+However, we defined two frameworks that produced the (same) expected motion, in agreement with physical arguments from the climate literature.
+Both approaches prevented the dynamics from exiting the physically relevant region; the first was based on a rule that projected the vector field onto the boundary when it was reached and the second defined a ``confinement vector field'' that pointed into the region.
+In both cases, we showed the existence and uniqueness of forward-time solutions.
+We further proved that the system always escapes from the ice-covered scenario, in agreement with Kirschvink's hypothesis about carbon dioxide accumulation in a snowball scenario due to a shut down of chemical weathering processes \cite{kirschvink1992protero}.
+Using our model, we found that small ice-cap and large amplitude ice-cover oscillations were possible attractors of the system.
+We then applied our results to the case of a ``Jormungand'' world and showed that it is possible to obtain further oscillatory dynamics between no ice cover, large ice-cover, and full ice-cover states. }

-General mathematical questions brought about by this work have to do with building a general framework for such models so that there is no need to appeal to artificial tools.
+General mathematical questions brought about by this work have to do with building a general framework for such models.
 A first step toward dealing with physical boundaries might be a general theory for semiflows generated by smooth vector fields on manifolds with boundary.
 In addition, the stable portions of the physical boundaries in our model should be thought of as equilibria of the fast subsystem, i.e. as part of the \textit{critical manifold} from geometric singular perturbation theory \cite{jones1995geometric}.
 In fact, they are much more \textit{normally hyperbolic} than the curve $h=0$; they are reachable in finite time!
 However, the current theory cannot be directly applied to the full discontinuous system and we remark that developing an analogous Fenichel theory \cite{fenichel1979geometric} for singularly perturbed discontinuous systems with sliding is an interesting avenue for future research.

 Another interesting future direction is to study the explicit effect of the temperature (here we have considered it only through the equation for $\eta$ based on the reduction by McGehee and Widiasih \cite{mcgwid2014simplification}) on the dynamics of the system.
 In a nonsmooth system, the addition of a stable dimension may destroy an existing stable periodic orbit \cite{sieber2010small}.
 Moreover, an additional dimension could result in more interesting glacial dynamics, such as mixed mode oscillations.